 Invest in good quality tools:

-This is the secret of any good chef.
-Tools should be up to standard, anything that does not function properly or knives that are dull should not have a place in your kitchen.
+The secret of any good chef is quality kitchen equipment.
+Kitchen utensils should be up to standard, anything that does not function properly or knives that are dull should not have a place in your kitchen so make sure your kitchen ware is the best for you.

 Always make sure to keep your knives sharp: sharper blades cut better and don’t cause injuries as often.
-Sharpen them on a regular basis and hone in between sharpening.
-Dull knives are dangerous and actually make cutting much more difficult.
-Of course you know that you should always cut away from your body when using a knife to avoid it slipping and cutting you.
+Sharpen them on a regular basis with a knife sharpener as dull knives are dangerous and actually make cutting much more difficult.
+Of course, you know that you should always cut away from your body when using a knife to avoid it slipping and cutting you.
+Also make sure you’re using the right knife for the job, a quality knife set can make all the difference.

 Wet paper towel for a better grip:

-Not only are cutting boards that slide on the counter annoying, they’re extremely dangerous when you’re holding a knife and trying to chop something.
-Wet a paper towel and lay it under the board and it won’t budge, even with harder-to-tackle things such as pumpkin!
+Not only are cutting boards that slide on the counter annoying, but they are also extremely dangerous when you’re holding a knife and trying to chop something.
+Wet a paper towel and lay it under the board and it won’t budge, it also helps absorb acids when cutting onions!

 Make it flat: